ImageMovers: Television series (Compari Entertainment)

-Cancelled projects
+Unreleased projects

 Yellow Submarine

-This motion capture remake of the 1968 Beatles film was developed by Robert Zemeckis.
+This motion-capture remake of the 1968 Beatles film was developed by Robert Zemeckis.
 Disney canceled the project due to the box office failure of the Zemeckis-produced motion capture film Mars Needs Moms and aesthetic concerns about the technology.
 After its cancellation at Disney, Zemeckis then tried to pitch the film to other studios, before eventually losing interest in the project.

 Calling All Robots

 On March 26, 2008, Michael Dougherty was set to direct the animated sci-fi adventure film Calling All Robots with Zemeckis producing the film through ImageMovers Digital for Walt Disney Pictures.

 Roger Rabbit sequel

 In December 2007, Marshall stated that he was still "open" to the idea, and in April 2009, Zemeckis revealed he was still interested.
 According to a 2009 MTV News story, Jeffrey Price and Peter S. Seaman were writing a new script for the project, and the animated characters would be in traditional two-dimensional, while the rest would be in motion capture.
 However, in 2010, Zemeckis said that the sequel would remain hand-drawn animated and live-action sequences will be filmed, just like in the original film, but the lighting effects on the cartoon characters and some of the props that the toons handle will be done digitally.
 Also in 2010, Hahn, who was the film's original associate producer, confirmed the sequel's development in an interview with Empire.
 He stated, "Yeah, I couldn't possibly comment.
 I deny completely, but yeah... if you're a fan, pretty soon you're going to be very, very, very happy."
 In 2010, Bob Hoskins stated he was interested in the project, reprising his role as Eddie Valiant.
 However, he retired from acting in 2012 after being diagnosed with Parkinson's disease a year earlier, and died from pneumonia in 2014.
 Marshall confirmed that the film would be a prequel, similar to earlier drafts, and that the writing was almost complete.
 During an interview at the premiere of Flight, Zemeckis stated that the sequel was still possible, despite Hoskins' absence, and the script for the sequel was sent to Disney for approval from studio executives.